MicrosoftDocs/sdk-api/sdk-api-src/content/imm/nf-imm-immassociatecontext.md

 ---
 UID: NF:imm.ImmAssociateContext
 title: ImmAssociateContext function (imm.h)
 description: Associates the specified input context with the specified window.
 By default, the operating system associates the default input context with each window as it is created.
+(ImmAssociateContext)
 helpviewer_keywords: ["ImmAssociateContext","ImmAssociateContext function [Internationalization for Windows Applications]","_win32_ImmAssociateContext","imm/ImmAssociateContext","intl.immassociatecontext"]
 old-location: intl\immassociatecontext.htm
 tech.root: Intl